 Prevention and Education

 Prevention specialists provide support groups, programs, and classes in an effort to strengthen individuals and families, as well as make children resistant to substance use.
 These programs are free and provided in homes, schools, churches, or other locations in Genesee, Shiawassee and Lapeer Counties.
-For more information call Heady Gist, Prevention Supervisor (810) 232-9950 ext.
-721.
+For more information call (810) 232-9950 and ask to speak with a Prevention Specialist.

 Families & Schools Together (F.A.S.T.)